verryshadow/myFlare/README.md

 ### Parsing the i2b2
 In the first step the algorithm proceeds to extract the item_keys and constrains.

-For every Panel a list is created, into which a dictionary for every item from the given panel is inserted.
+For every Panel a list is created, into which a dictionary for each item from the given panel is inserted.

-Each dictionary contains the item key and if given value constrains.
+Every dictionary contains the item key and if given value constrains.

 ### Mapping the i2b2 keys
 Each item_key is then looked up in a user-defined mapping given in the ``I2B2/mapping.json`` where a list of